094459/blog/content/newsletter/aws-open-source-news-and-updates---no-14.md

 **sls-dev-tools**

 There are many open source tools that help you understand what is going on in your serverless applications throughout their lifecycle.
-I try and share these on this newsletter as I find them, and whilst I have tweeted about [sls-dev-tools](https://theodo-uk.github.io/sls-dev-tools/) project before, am including it in this weeks round up so that others can check it out in case you missed this.

-I love the single plane of glass UI that sls dev tools provides you, so take a look at this screen shot and if that piques your interest, head on to the [GitHub repository for sls dev tools](https://github.com/Theodo-UK/sls-dev-tools).
+I try and share these on this newsletter as I find them, and whilst I have tweeted about sls-dev-tools project before, am including it in this weeks round up so that others can check it out in case you missed this.
+I love the single plane of glass UI that sls dev tools provides.

 ![sls dev tools console ](https://github.com/Theodo-UK/sls-dev-tools/blob/master/demo.png?raw=true)